Game-theoretic analysis of Guts Poker

 hence $T$ is contractive by \eqref{dim}.
 It thus has a unique (finite) fixed point $V$ by the Contraction Mapping Theorem, approximable by interation.
 By uniqueness, moreover, $\underline V= \overline V=V$. \end{proof}

-\begin{corollary} For recursive games satisfying \eqref{bpos} and \eqref{dim}, a necessary and sufficient condition that the game have value $V=0$ is that $Value(A)=0$.
-In particular, value $V=0$ always for a symmetric recursive game with diminshing returns. \end{corollary}
+\begin{corollary} For generalized recursive games satisfying \eqref{bpos} and \eqref{dim}, a necessary and sufficient condition that the game have value $V=0$ is that $Value(A)=0$.
+In particular, value $V=0$ always for a symmetric generalized recursive game with diminishing returns. \end{corollary}

 \begin{proof} $V=0$ is a fixed-point of $T$ if and only if $0=Value(A+ B0)=Value(A)$.
 For a symmetric game, $Value (A)=Value (-A)=-Value(A)$, hence $Value(A)=0$, giving the result. \end{proof}